Last updated and effective from 16 March 2021

 If you are concerned that we have not complied with your legal rights or applicable privacy laws, you may contact the Information Commissioner’s Office (www.ico.gov.uk) which is the regulator responsible for data protection in the United Kingdom, where SuperAwesome Trading Limited is registered (Registration number Z8630714).

-If you are located outside of the United Kingdom, you may contact your local data protection authority.
+If you are located in the EEA, you may contact your local data protection authority.
 You can find contact details here.

 If you are a resident of the United States and believe that we have not responded to your inquiry or your inquiry has not been satisfactorily addressed, please contact ESRB Privacy Certified at email@example.com or by using their online contact form at: https://www.esrb.org/privacy/contact.